Jockey: Great Britain and Ireland

 The first decade of the 21st century saw the profile of women jockeys rise considerably in British Flat racing.
 In 2005 Hayley Turner became Champion Apprentice rider, before becoming the first woman to ride 100 winners in a British season in 2008.
 Also in 2008, Kirsty Milczarek became the first woman to ride three winners at a single British race meeting, at Kempton in February.
 Milczarek rode 71 winners that year.
 This period saw the total number of female jockeys in British Flat racing rise significantly.
-Two further female jockeys have won the apprentice championship since Turner - Amy Ryan in 2012 and Josephine Gordon in 2016.
+Two further female jockeys have won the apprentice championship since Turner – Amy Ryan in 2012 and Josephine Gordon in 2016.
 This change has not applied in National Hunt racing, though amateur riders Nina Carberry and Katie Walsh (sister of Ruby Walsh) have gained success in Ireland and ridden winners at the Cheltenham Festival.
 In the 2010 National Hunt Chase at the Cheltenham Festival the winner and runner-up were both ridden by female jockeys.
 Katie Walsh was on board Poker de Sivola finishing ahead of Becauseicouldntsee which was ridden by Nina Carberry.

 On Boxing Day 2015 Lizzie Kelly became the first female jockey to win a grade one race in Britain, on Tea For Two in the Kauto Star Novices' Chase at Kempton Park.
 Lizzie Kelly won another grade 1 in 2017.
 It was the Betway Bowl at the Grand National Festival, on Tea For Two.
 In the 2016/17 season Rachael Blackmore became the first female jockey to win the Irish Conditional Jockeys title.
 In 2018 Lizzie Kelly became the first female professional jockey to ride a winner at the Cheltenham Festival.
 She rode Coo Star Sivola in the Ultima handicap chase.
 In 2019 Bryony Frost became the first female jockey to ride a grade 1 winner at the Cheltenham Festival.
 She rode Frodon in the Ryanair Chase.
 In 2021, Rachael Blackmore became the first female jockey to win the Grand National, the most valuable jump race in Europe.
+The British Horseracing Authority (BHA) has set about encouraging the women who make up three quarters of the graduates from the two principal racing schools in the UK to stay in the profession as jockeys.